 Systematic reviews, injury reports and best practice guides can provide a convenient summary of the key data and /or credible evidence for a particular injury topic from a larger body of research literature.
 This avoids the need to wade through large amounts of literature or data from a variety of sources.
 However, creating effective prevention programs involves combining the best available evidence with the real-world experience of practitioners.1 These injury prevention resources can provide credible information that can help in designing injury prevention programs and strategies.

-Injury reports listed below are summaries of national or regional data available on key injury topic(s), an outline of what works to prevent injuries, and calls to action for further changes needed to keep us all safe.
+Injury reports listed below are summaries of national or regional data available on key injury topics, reports on what works to prevent injuries, and calls to action for further changes needed to keep us all safe.

-- Child and Youth Unintentional Injury: 1994-2003, 10 Years in Review (English).
+- Child and Youth Unintentional Injury: 1994-2003, 10 Years in Review.
 Data from the Canadian Institute for Health Information and Statistics Canada is used to capture changes in the death and hospitalization trends for childhood injury over a 10-year period from 1994 to 2003.
 Download the full report here.

-- Child and Youth Unintentional Injury, Atlantic Canada, 10 Years in Review (English) - Data from Statistics Canada is used to capture changes in death trends for unintentional childhood injury over a 10-year period from 1995-2004.
+- Child and Youth Unintentional Injury, Atlantic Canada, 10 Years in Review.
+Data from Statistics Canada is used to capture changes in death trends for unintentional childhood injury over a 10-year period from 1995-2004.
 The report can be downloaded from the page here.

 - Injury in Review, 2012 Edition: Spotlight on Road and Transport Safety provides surveillance and prevention information on injuries in Canada with a focus on road and transport safety for children, youth and young adults up to 24 years of age.
 Injury in Review, 2012 Edition was produced by the Public Health Agency of Canada, in collaboration with the Traffic Injury Research Foundation and Safe Kids Canada.
 Download the full report here, or to order a print copy, email the Public Health Agency of Canada at Injury.Surveillance@phac-aspc.gc.ca.

-- The Atlantic Collaborative on Injury Prevention released the report Do injuries discriminate?
+- Atlantic Collaborative on Injury Prevention.
+Do injuries discriminate?
 The social determinants of Injury.
 Download the full report here

-- 2009 Edition (English) - National report on preventable injuries in Canada and spotlight on consumer product safety.
+- National report on preventable injuries in Canada and spotlight on consumer product safety.
+2009 Edition.
 Download the full report here

-- The Centers for Disease Control and Prevention's report, Nonfatal Traumatic Brain Injuries Related to Sports and Recreation Activities Among Persons Aged ≤19 Years — United States, 2001–2009, was published in the Oct.
-7, 2011, issue of CDC’s Morbidity and Mortality Weekly Report.
+- Centers for Disease Control and Prevention.
+Nonfatal Traumatic Brain Injuries Related to Sports and Recreation Activities Among Persons Aged ≤19 Years — United States, 2001–2009.
 View the report

 - The World Health Organization's World Report on Child Injury Prevention is available online.
 View the report